Marker Logo

 this page online

-marker is listed in these topic lists: Native AmericansSettlements & Settlers.
+Topics.
+This historical marker is listed in these topic lists: Indigenous Peoples and CommunitiesSettlements & Settlers.

 Location.
 36° 51.776′ N, 112° 44.336′ W. Marker is near Fredonia, Arizona, in Mohave County.
-Marker can be reached from North Pipe Spring Road, 0.3 miles north of Arizona Route 389, on the left when traveling north.
+It can be reached from North Pipe Spring Road 0.3 miles north of Arizona Route 389, on the left when traveling north.
 Marker is located along the park grounds trail in Pipe Spring National Monument.
 Touch for map.
 Marker is at or near this postal address: 406 North Pipe Spring Road, Fredonia AZ 86022, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A Good Drink of Water (within shouting distance of this marker); Pipe Springs National Monument (within shouting distance of this marker); Moamop' (about 300 feet away, measured in a direct line); Pipe Spring National Monument (about 300 feet away); 995 Miles of Wire (about 400 feet away); Yoowuv' (about 400 feet away); Skoomp (about 400 feet away); When the Good Grass Goes (about 400 feet away).
+Pipe Springs National Monument (within shouting distance of this marker); Moamop' (about 300 feet away, measured in a direct line); A Tithing Ranch (about 300 feet away); A Thousand Years of Gardens (about 300 feet away); Pipe Spring National Monument (about 300 feet away); 995 Miles of Wire (about 400 feet away); Yoowuv' (about 400 feet away).
 Touch for a list and map of all markers in Fredonia.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Pipe Spring National Monument